 The Fan Is Not Working

-This problem mostly arises when you started using your Camp Chef Pellet Grill after a long time or you did not maintain it properly.
+This problem mostly arises when you start using your Camp Chef Pellet Grill after a long time or you do not maintain it properly.

 Camp Chef Pellet Grill Problem – When grease starts to build up in the fan of the grill, its speed may be affected.
 The only reason for this is that it was not cleaned in time and did not do as much as was required.
 Oxygen is needed to light a fire and a fan is its source.
 If the fan does not work then the fire will not burn.

 - Turn off all electrical connections to the grill.